 Extended Day Program

 Quest Academy offers supervision both before and after school.
 Morning supervision is from 7:00 a.m. to 8:20 a.m. in the Quest cafeteria.
 The afternoon session is located in the Quest cafeteria and begins at 3:30pm on Monday, Tuesday, Thursday, and Friday, and at 2:45pm on Wednesday.
 Children who have not been picked up by 3:00pm on Wednesdays and 3:45pm on all other days are signed into the Extended Care Program.
 The Extended Day Program ends at 6:00pm Monday through Friday.
 Parents are billed per hour for Extended Day Program (both morning and afternoon).
-We also offer the option to pay an annual fee to cover all Extended Day fees for the school year.
 For questions about payment and fees, contact the Business Office at 847.202.8035 x416.

 Quest Academy's Extended Day Program provides a safe, nurturing, and supportive environment where children can enjoy playing with other students as well as a variety of planned activities.
 In our program we focus on the needs and interests of the children by offering adult directed and child initiated activities.
 Among the many activities offered are outdoor play, games in the gym on a regular basis, arts and crafts, imaginative play, Legos, board games, and building toys.
 Older children have opportunities for socializing with peers and a monitored computer lab/study hall.
 All children participating in the afternoon program are served a snack between 4:15 and 4:30pm.